needle-tools/procedural-stochastic-texturing/package/Readme.md

 ### Quality Differences between "Tiling and Blending" vs "Histogram Preserving"

-The "Sample Procedural Texture Simple" node uses a much simpler blending operation, and does not need a pre-processing step ("just works").
+The `Sample Procedural Texture Simple` node uses a much simpler blending operation, and does not need a pre-processing step ("just works").
 The downside is that the resulting blending quality is lower (it's not histogram preserving).
 Depending on your use case one or the other might be more suited.

 ### Supported Render Pipelines